opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 Currently supported datasources: **Openstack, EC2** (see [below for nested schema](#nestedblock--updates))
 - `user` (Block, Optional) The user dictionary values override the `default_user` configuration from `/etc/cloud/cloud.cfg`.
 The user dictionary keys supported for the `default_user` are the same as the users schema. (see [below for nested schema](#nestedblock--user))
 - `users` (Block List) List of users (see [below for nested schema](#nestedblock--users))
+- `wireguard` (Block, Optional) The WireGuard module provides a dynamic interface for configuring WireGuard (as a peer or server) in a straightforward way.

+This module takes care of:
+ - writing interface configuration files
+ - enabling and starting interfaces
+ - installing wireguard-tools package
+ - loading WireGuard kernel module
+ - executing readiness probes

+**What is a readiness probe?**
+The idea behind readiness probes is to ensure WireGuard connectivity before continuing the cloud-init process.
+This could be useful if you need access to specific services like an internal APT Repository Server (e.g., Landscape) to install/update packages.

+**Example**
+An edge device can’t access the internet but uses cloud-init modules which will install packages (e.g. landscape, packages, ubuntu_advantage).
+Those modules will fail due to missing internet connection.
+The wireguard module fixes that problem as it waits until all readiness probes (which can be arbitrary commands, e.g. checking if a proxy server is reachable over WireGuard network) are finished, before continuing the cloud-init config stage.

+>In order to use DNS with WireGuard you have to install the resolvconf package or symlink it to systemd’s resolvectl, otherwise wg-quick commands will throw an error message that executable resolvconf is missing, which leads the wireguard module to fail. (see [below for nested schema](#nestedblock--wireguard))

 ### Read-Only